 map.putIfAbsent(p3,"!");

-The result is the same, the HashMap works fine will just be very slow because all the elements will be in the same bucket (they all have the same hashcode)
+The result is the same: the HashMap works fine, it will just be very slow because all the elements end up in the same bucket (they all have the same hashcode).

 Edit Get your hands dirty!